How to use your Airstream without any hook-ups (aka Dry-Camping)

-When you are not connected to 120V shore power at an RV park or campground with hook-ups, power is being provided by the two 12V house batteries onboard the Airstream.
+When you’re not connected to 120V shore power at an RV park or campground with hook-ups, power is being provided by the two 12V house batteries onboard the Airstream.
 These batteries will charge up during the day by the solar panels on the roof if the Airstream is parked in a sunny area (this applies to all of our Airstreams except for the 23′ Flying Cloud).
-The solar panels on the 19’ and 20’ models are smaller and will take 2 full days of solar charging to get back to a full charge while the larger Airstreams take a day.
+The solar panels on the 20’ models are smaller and will take 2 full days of solar charging to get back to a full charge while the larger Airstreams take a day.
 The 20′ Flying Cloud (but not 20B) and the 23′ International have higher-capacity batteries that can power your Airstream for longer.
 We’re currently working on upgrading the batteries on the 25′ Flying Cloud.
 The upgraded batteries are especially useful during the colder months of dry-camping, when you want to be able to run your furnace day and night.

-The biggest user of power when using the trailer is the furnace.
-Even though the heat is created by burning propane, the furnace has a blower that spreads the warm air and uses up power whenever it is running.
-The other items that use up power when dry camping are the lights, the water pump, the flat panels, DVD player, refrigerator, fans, and running the inverter.
+And that’s because the biggest user of power in the trailer is the furnace.
+Even though the heat is created by burning propane, the furnace needs battery power to run the blower that spreads the warm air.
+The other items that use power when dry camping are the lights, the water pump, the flat panels, DVD player, refrigerator, fans, and running the inverter.

 The trailer has an inverter that converts the battery 12V power to 120V power that allows you to run any electrical item up to 1,000 Watts.
 Unfortunately, this leaves the coffee maker, hair dryer and air conditioner off limits when dry camping unless you have rented our optional generators.

-If the onboard batteries have completely drained, connect the 7-way plug from the trailer to the 7way connector on your tow vehicle (as you would do when hitching up your Airstream).
-Keep them connected for a few minutes and this will provide enough juice from the vehicle’s 12v battery to begin allowing the solar panels to charge the batteries.
+But even if the onboard batteries have completely drained, you can always connect the 7-way plug from the trailer to the 7-way connector on your tow vehicle (as you would do when hitching up your Airstream) and run the car for a few minutes to provide enough juice from the vehicle’s 12v battery to kickstart the solar panel charging.

-However if you plan to dry-camp for multiple days (and especially don’t know if you will be having sunny weather), we recommend renting one of our Honda Generators that operate on gasoline.
+However, if you plan to dry-camp for multiple days (and especially don’t know if you will be having sunny weather), we recommend renting one of our gasoline-powered Honda Generators.
 The primary uses for the generator are recharging batteries and running high wattage appliances.
 Running the generator for few hours during the day will bring the batteries back to a reasonable charge and allow you to have an enjoyable evening with heat, refrigeration and lights.
-If you plan to run the air conditioning with a 2000W generator, make sure that no other electrical devices are plugged in and turn off the the electric water heater.
-A 3000W generator will allow you to run the A/C while providing power to few devices.
+Also the only way you can enjoy air conditioning while dry-camping is with a generator.
+Our 3000W generator will allow you to run the A/C while providing power to few devices.

-Propane – The trailers have two 30lb tanks that are good for many weeks of camping.
-We make sure each trailer leaves our facility with full tanks and the propane is included in your rental fee.
-The hot water, refrigerator, stove and oven all work off of propane.
+The trailers have two 30nlb. tanks that are good for many weeks of camping.
+We make sure each trailer leaves our facility with full tanks and the propane is included in the rental price.
+The water heater, refrigerator, stove and oven all work off of propane.

 This resource may be the most challenging one to stretch over multiple days.
-Our 28’ International and both our 25′ International and 25′ Flying Cloud have 39 gallons of water and the 19’ and 20’ models have 23 gallons.
+Our 28’ International and both our 25′ International and 25′ Flying Cloud have 39 gallons of fresh water storage and the 20’ models have 23 gallons.

 We have 6-gallon water jugs available which can provide water to refill the tank and provide that extra shower or extra day of camping.
 Some campgrounds have water available on the premises but not at each campsite, so the jugs can be handy to shuttle water from the water spigot to refill the water tank.
 For campgrounds with no water you can bring water with you or take the jug and fill up in town when you are visiting the local sites.